Tertiary Sources

 Oxford Encyclopedia of the Reformation

-Please visit the Library Reference Desk and the Library Staff will give you a walk through Reference to find the Dictionaries and Encyclopedias that are relevant to your research.
-Please also see our Research Guides here for lists of tertiary sources in print that are relevant to your research.
-You can also search for a general topic in Alcott (e.g., Early Church) and then select "Genres" on the right side of the page and then select Dictionaries or Encyclopedias.
+2. Print Resources Please visit the Reference section on the first floor of the Library to find dictionaries and encyclopedias that are relevant to your research.
+Please also see our research guides here for lists of tertiary sources in print that are relevant to your research.
+Additionally, you can search for dictionaries and encyclopedias in WorldCat by doing a Keyword search (e.g., Bible Dictionary).